d4n3sh/thedaneshproject/content/posts/2008-05-22-google-factory-tour-of-search.md

 ---
 [youtube]http://www.youtube.com/watch?v=BraxN10dHmU[/youtube]

 This is the latest webcast from Google titled &#8220;Google Factory Tour of Search&#8221;.
-It&#8217;s centered around where Google currently is and where it plans to go in the near future.
-Google&#8217;s latest service Google Health is also introduced in the webcast.
+It's centered around where Google currently is and where it plans to go in the near future.
+Google's latest service Google Health is also introduced in the webcast.

 Some of the topics I found especially interesting.